-- (s) "Option Price" means the purchase price payable upon the exercise of an Option.
+(s) "Option Price" means the purchase price payable upon the exercise of an Option.

-- "Performance Objectives" means, for Awards granted prior to or on the Section 162(m) Cutoff Date, the performance objectives established pursuant to this Plan for Grantees who have received Awards.
+(t) "Performance Objectives" means, for Awards granted prior to or on the Section 162(m) Cutoff Date, the performance objectives established pursuant to this Plan for Grantees who have received Awards.
 Performance Objectives may be described in terms of Company-wide objectives or objectives that are related to the performance of the individual Grantee or the Subsidiary, division, department or function within the Company or Subsidiary in which the Grantee is employed.
 Performance Objectives may be measured on an absolute or relative basis.
 Relative performance may be measured by a group of peer companies or by a financial market index.
 Any Performance Objectives applicable to a Qualified Performance-Based Award shall be limited to specified levels of or increases in the Company's or Subsidiary's:

-- return on invested capital;
+- (1) return on invested capital;

-- free cash flow:
+- (2) free cash flow;

+(3) economic value

-- (2) (3) economic value added (net operating profit after tax less cost of capital);
+- (3) economic value added (net operating profit after tax less cost of capital);

-- (4)total shareholder return;
+- (4) total shareholder return;

 - (5) operating ratio;

-- (6)cost reduction (or limits on cost increases);
+- (6) cost reduction (or limits on cost increases);

 - (7) debt to capitalization;

-- (8)debt to equity;
+- (8) debt to equity;

-- (9)earnings;
+- (9) earnings;

-- earnings before interest and taxes; (10)
+- (10) earnings before interest and taxes;

-- earnings before interest, taxes, depreciation and amortization; (11)
+- (11) earnings before interest, taxes, depreciation and amortization;

-- (12)earnings per share (including or excluding nonrecurring items);
+- (12) earnings per share (including or excluding nonrecurring items);

-- (13)earnings per share before extraordinary items;
+- (13) earnings per share before extraordinary items;

-- income from operations (including or excluding nonrecurring items); (14)
+- (14) income from operations (including or excluding nonrecurring items);

-- (15)income from operations compared to capital spending:
+- (15) income from operations compared to capital spending;

-- net income (including or excluding nonrecurring items, extraordinary items and/or the accumulative effect of (16)accounting changes);
+- (16) net income (including or excluding nonrecurring items, extraordinary items and/or the accumulative effect of accounting changes);

-- (17)net sales;
+- (17) net sales;

-- price per share of common stock; (18)
+- (18) price per share of common stock;

-- (19)return on assets:
+- (19) return on assets;

-- (20)return on capital employed;
+- (20) return on capital employed;

-- (21)return on equity:

-- (22)return on investment;
+- (21) return on equity;

-- (23)return on sales; and
+- (22) return on investment;(23) return on sales; and

-- (24)sales volume.
+- (23) return on sales;(24) sales volume.

-The Committee is authorized at any time during the first 90 days of a Performance Period (or, if later or earlier, within the maximum period allowed under Section 162(m) of the Code with respect to a Qualified Performance-Based Award), in its sole and absolute discretion, to adjust, or modify the level of achievement required for, a Performance Objective (to the extent permitted under Section 162(m) of the Code for Qualified Performance-Based Award) in order to prevent the dilution or enlargement of the rights of a Grantee based on the following events:
+- The Committee is authorized at any time during the first 90 days of a Performance Period (or, if later or earlier, within the maximum period allowed under Section 162(m) of the Code with respect to a Qualified Performance-Based Award), in its sole and absolute discretion, to adjust, or modify the level of achievement required for, a Performance Objective (to the extent permitted under Section 162(m) of the Code for Qualified Performance-Based Award) in order to prevent the dilution or enlargement of the rights of a

+- Grantee based on the following events:

-- asset write-downs:
+- (1) asset write-downs;

-- (2) (3) litigation or claim judgments or settlements;
+- (2) litigation or claim judgments or settlements;

+(3) the effect of changes in tax laws, accounting

-- the effect of changes in tax laws, accounting principles, or other laws or regulatory rules affecting reported results;
+- (3) the effect of changes in tax laws, accounting principles, or other laws or regulatory rules affecting reported results;

 - reorganization and restructuring programs;

+extraordinary nonrecurring items (as recognition)

-- extraordinary nonrecurring items (as recognized by generally accepted accounting principles);
+- (5) extraordinary nonrecurring items (as recognized by generally accepted accounting principles);

-- acquisitions or divestitures;
+- (6) acquisitions or divestitures;

-- foreign exchange gains and losses; and
+- (7) foreign exchange gains and losses; and